simjanos-dev/LinguaCafe/README.md

 LinguaCafe is a free self-hosted software that helps language learners acquire vocabulary by reading.
 It provides a set of tools to read, look up unknown words and review them later as effortlessly as possible.

-You can read about all the features of LinguaCafe in this [overview](https://simjanos-dev.github.io/LinguaCafeHome/).
+You can read about all the features of LinguaCafe on the [overview](https://simjanos-dev.github.io/LinguaCafeHome/) GitHub Page, and on the [user manual](https://github.com/simjanos-dev/LinguaCafe/wiki/1.-Home) GitHub Wiki page.

+&nbsp;
+&nbsp;

 ![Library](/GithubImages/LibraryCover.jpg)